w3c/wot/thing-description/td-draft-spec-dsr.md

 The Boolean data type is declared using the predicate _td:type_ with the the RDF node  _td:boolean_ as its object.

 ### Numbers
-These are declared using the predicate _td:type_ whose object is either the RDF node _td:number_ .
+These are declared using the predicate _td:type_ whose object is the RDF node _td:number_ .

 Lower and upper limits for numeric values can be declared using the predicates _td:min_ and _td:max_, whose object must be a numeric literal.
 The limits are inclusive, e.g. setting a min of 0 declares that the value must be zero or above, whilst setting a max of 9 declares that the value must be 9 or less.

 The precision of numbers is platform dependent.

 ### Integers
-These are declared using the predicate _td:type_ whose object is either the RDF node _td:integer_ .
+These are declared using the predicate _td:type_ whose object is the RDF node _td:integer_ .

 Lower and upper limits for numeric values can be declared using the predicates _td:min_ and _td:max_, whose object must be a integer literal.
 The limits are inclusive, e.g. setting a min of 0 declares that the value must be zero or above, whilst setting a max of 9 declares that the value must be 9 or less.